What to Pack in Your Disney Park Bag!

 - Autograph Book and Pens – you can buy these in the park, but again it’s much cheaper to bring your own!
 I always bring extra sharpies (my pen preference) to share.

 - Pennies and a Penny Container– there are many pressed penny and quarter machines in all of the parks.
 This is a fun and inexpensive souvenir.
 I pressed my first penny in college standing on top of the Twin Towers in NYC the summer before they fell.
 Needless to say, this is now an awesome token.

 - MagicBands – put them in your bag the night before so you don’t forget them!

-- Hat?– you’ll need this, until you replace it with mouse ears that is!
+- Hat– you’ll need this until you replace it with mouse ears that is!

 - Medicine – prescription but also a pain reliever of your preference

-Disney provides a list of items that are NOT allowed in the parks. ?Make sure to check the list before you go as things can change regularly! ?Disney does have a bag check area that all guests must go through to enter the parks.
-On the “restricted personal items” list you will find these items:
+Disney provides a list of items that are NOT allowed in the parks.
+Make sure to check the list before you go as things can change regularly.
+All bags are checked upon entry into the parks.

 - Selfie Sticks – As of June 30, 2015, Disney will no longer allow selfie sticks to enter any of the parks.